LP Sustainability

 LED lighting:

-- All the lighting in the common areas is LED and controlled by a centralised lighting control system.
+• All common areas equipped with LED lighting and controlled through a centralised lighting system.

 Solar energy production: